 The subway is always crowded.
 The air conditioners might leak on you.
 Walk on the right always.
 Times Square may be cleaned up, but it is a super-pricey tourist trap.

-Moving to NYC will apparently give you more sinus issues then you can handle.
+Moving to NYC will give you more sinus issues than you can handle.
 At least according to some posters on this Yelp thread.
-Find in out about all the little tidbits most people don’t like to discuss in polite company can be the final piece in your sojourn to learn how to move to NYC.
+Finding out about all the little tidbits most people don’t like to discuss in the polite company can be the final piece in your sojourn to learn how to move to NYC.